Milano Centrale railway station: Unusual track layout

-On the northern side of the railway yard there used to be a loop curve so that trains could turn around and reverse back into the station.
+On the northern side of the railway yard, there used to be a loop curve so that trains could turn around and reverse back into the station.
 The trains could so be displaced from the left side of the station to the right side and vice versa without crossing all the tracks.
-The tracks on the loop curve are partially broken up.
+The tracks on the loop curve are now partially broken up.